mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2020/network/edge/md/edge.md

         - Customers heavily customize their experience, so our pages see a lot of variety

-3. **Intelligent routing** of user requests to the closest data center—Salesforce automatically sends the users to the most **optimal point of presence** based on its network data.
+3. **Intelligent routing** (part of Edge Mobile) of user requests to the closest data center—Salesforce automatically sends the users to the most **optimal point of presence** based on its network data.
 Different at different time of the data, WiFi/cellular...
-            - Edge will the fastest route for you at that moment in time
+            - Edge will find the fastest route for you at that moment in time

 4. **TCP optimizations**:  help data move more quickly and efficiently across the network.
             - Congestion control - for example, slow and steady with less pocket drops,less retry, less reconnects...